epiverse-trace/.github/CODE_OF_CONDUCT_en.md

 ## Acknowledgments

 This Code of Conduct builds upon the foundations of the previous version, incorporating valuable insights from our community.
-It has been reviewed and refined through a collaborative process involving Epiverse team members [Hugo Gruson](https://github.com/Bisaloo), [Chris Hartgerink](https://github.com/chartgerink), [Karim Mane](https://github.com/Karim-Mane), [Joshua Lambert](https://github.com/joshwlambert), [Andree Valle-Campos](https://github.com/avallecam) and [Diana Fajardo Pulido](https://github.com/DianaClemencia/DianaClemencia) <!-- and external advisors \[insert names of external advisors\] to ensure it remains inclusive, clear, and effective. -->
+It has been reviewed and refined through a collaborative process involving Epiverse team members [Hugo Gruson](https://github.com/Bisaloo), [Chris Hartgerink](https://github.com/chartgerink), [Karim Mane](https://github.com/Karim-Mane), [Joshua Lambert](https://github.com/joshwlambert), [Andree Valle-Campos](https://github.com/avallecam), [James Mba Azam](https://github.com/jamesmbaazam), and [Diana Fajardo Pulido](https://github.com/DianaClemencia/DianaClemencia) <!-- and external advisors \[insert names of external advisors\] to ensure it remains inclusive, clear, and effective. -->

 This Code of Conduct was also inspired by policies from [rOpenSci](https://ropensci.org/code-of-conduct/) and [NHS-R Community](https://nhsrway.nhsrcommunity.com/code-of-conduct.html) which have been adapted from many sources including the [Open Source and Feelings talk](https://youtu.be/nizfHxg8y3o) by [Audrey Eschright](https://lifeofaudrey.com/), the R Consortium R Community Diversity and Inclusion Working Group’s draft [Code of Conduct](https://github.com/RConsortium/RCDI-WG/blob/0ca0a91dccc9296ff53a5806f52a2a49dbb8850d/conduct/code-of-conduct.md), the [Geek Feminism anti-harassment policy](https://geekfeminism.wikia.com/wiki/Community_anti-harassment/Policy), the [useR\!
 2021 Code of Conduct](https://user2021.r-project.org/participation/coc/), the ropenSci Community Call: [How do I create a Code of Conduct for my event/lab/codebase?](https://ropensci.org/commcalls/2016-12-15/) and [The Turing Way Code of Conduct](https://github.com/the-turing-way/the-turing-way/blob/main/CODE_OF_CONDUCT.md).
 Some parts have been added from the Code of Conduct  that was originally listed on the Epiverse-TRACE website and had acknowledgements: [RECON](https://www.repidemicsconsortium.org/CODE_OF_CONDUCT/) and [CSCCE](https://www.cscce.org/cscce-community-participation-guidelines/).
 We thank these communities for their commitment to diversity, equity and inclusivity.
 The ease of producing this comprehensive Code of Conduct is because of the acknowledged work being published under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0 CA). <!-- This too is released under the same licence which means you are free to share and adapt the work so long as the attribution to -->